Blankstone Sington IHT AIM ISA

 Based in Liverpool, Blankstone Sington is predominantly a stockbroker and investment manager.

 Liverpool may not scream financial services but it is a pioneering city in the UK’s financial markets.
-The Liverpool Stock Exchange dates back to 1836 and Blankstone Sington’s offices are just around the corner from the its original building.
+The Liverpool Stock Exchange dates back to 1836 and Blankstone Sington’s offices are just around the corner from its original building.
 The business was founded in 1976 by former Liverpool Stock Exchange Chairman, Michael Blankstone, and his business partner, Reggie Sington.

 Stephen English is the lead manager on the Inheritance Tax Service and has run the portfolio since its inception in 2010.
 He is a Chartered Financial Analyst.
 Mr English is supported by Phil Kirwan who is Portfolio Manager.